What is Rolling LEAP Options?

 If there is a sign of continuous improvement, there is no need to close the position.
 The prudent action will be to extend the trade.
 The ideal scenario might be one where the price is quite close to where the investor wants it to be.
 So, by extending the duration, the investor might make a higher gain or avoid a loss.

 LEAP Options vs. Shares

-Understanding the Rolling LEAP Options Process
+Understanding the Rolling Over Options Process

 The total value of the shares is $250,000 ($25 per share x 10,000 shares).
-However, since he is trading contracts, he only needs to pay a premium fee of $20,500 ($2.05 premium price x 10,000 shares).
-For Joe to break even, a single share must trade at $27.05 ($25 strike price + $2.05 premium price).
-Therefore, to make a profit, Company X stocks must trade above $27.05.
+However, since he is trading option contracts, he only needs to pay a premium fee of $20,500 ($2.05 premium price x 10,000 shares).
+For Joe to break even, the stock must trade at $27.05 ($25 strike price + $2.05 premium price).
+Therefore, for him to make a profit, Company X stocks must trade above $27.05.

 1. What were the investor’s initial assumptions?

+Thank you for reading CFI’s explanation of rolling LEAP options.
 CFI is a provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification program and financial analyst training.
 To keep advancing your career, the additional resources below will be useful: